 Our recommendations:

-2. Take the paper test.
+1. Take the paper test.
+Always.

 The ability to write on the Math and Science sections is invaluable to a student’s score.
 Scrolling up and down to read English and Reading passages is a nuisance.
 And, there are extremely limited practice materials available that reflect the new digital format!